 The Best Russian River Valley Pinot Noir Wineries

-One of Sonoma County’s 19 AVAs (American Viticultural Areas), the Russian River Valley AVA spans over 150 miles and 15,000 acres.
-Home to 90+ wineries, the Russian River Valley AVA makes up close to one-sixth of Sonoma County’s total planted vineyard acreage.
-Within the larger Russian River Valley appellation there are two sub-appellations or sub AVAs: the Chalk Hill AVA and the Green Valley AVA.
+When it comes to Pinot Noir, Oregon may be what first comes to mind, but definitely don’t overlook Northern California’s Sonoma County—one of the top wine regions for Burgundian wines.
+And out of Sonoma County’s 19 AVAs (American Viticultural Areas), the Russian River Valley AVA stands out.
+Spanning over 150 miles and 15,000 acres, and home to 90+ wineries, the Russian River Valley AVA makes up close to one-sixth of Sonoma County’s total planted vineyard acreage.
+Within the larger Russian River Valley appellation, there are two sub-appellations or sub AVAs: the Chalk Hill AVA and the Green Valley AVA.

-The Russian River Valley is best known for Pinot Noir and Chardonnay.
-It’s really this region that put California (and Sonoma County) on the map as a world-class quality Pinot Noir and Chardonnay producing region, and the wineries below have played no small part in contributing to that reputation.
+The Russian River Valley is widely known for its Pinot Noir and Chardonnay wines, much like the neighboring Sonoma Coast.
+It’s really this AVA, however, that put Sonoma County on the map as a world-class quality Pinot Noir producing wine region, and the wineries below have played no small part in contributing to that reputation.

-Landmark’s Hop Kiln Estate tasting room is housed inside the winery’s historic stone hop kiln building, a registered California historical landmark.
-Offering unique indoor and outdoor tasting experiences in their historic stone building or out on the lawn and courtyard, which feature expansive views of the estate, Hop Kiln Estate is recognized for being one of the most unique historic sites in Sonoma County.
+Landmark‘s Hop Kiln Estate tasting room is housed inside the winery’s historic stone hop kiln building, a registered California historical landmark.
+They offer unique indoor and outdoor tasting experiences in their historic stone building or out on the lawn and courtyard, which feature expansive views of the estate.
+Hop Kiln Estate is recognized for being one of the most unique historic sites in Sonoma County.

 Landmark sources fruit from vineyards that each claim a unique microclimate and soil composition, laying the groundwork for great wines that start with stellar fruit that express the terroir of the sites where they were grown.
 In addition to Landmark’s estate grown Russian River Valley Pinot Noirs and Chardonnays, the winery also offers Pinot Noirs and Chardonnays made with fruit sourced from cool vineyard sites in Santa Barbara County, Monterey County, and the Sonoma Coast.